elliottsj/nextjs-pnpm-issue-2021-01-07/README.md

 ### Observations

-1. Deleting the react-modal import and usage in `about.js` yields the expected behaviour in step (4) above.
+1. Deleting the react-modal import in `about.js` yields the expected behaviour in step (4) above.

 2. Importing react-modal in `index.js` yields the expected behaviour in step (4) above.